 You need to change the oil when the oil level goes below the red dot on the oil level sight glass.
 Change your compressor oil after every three months to maintain its efficiency and to prevent an explosion.
 There are certain steps to change the oil:

 - Warm up oil by running the unit for a while

 - Place a pan under the pump end

 - Remove the drain plug and allow the oil to come out

 - Replace the drain plug

-Always use ‘SAE 30 grade’ air compressor oil to increase the life of the unit.
+Always use ‘SAE 30 grade’ air compressor oil to increase the unit’s life.

 A safety valve is a small component on the control unit to release the air from the tank automatically when pressure exceeds a maximum limit.
 This marvelous function of the safety valve prevents the tank from bursting due to high pressure.
-To ensure its functioning properly you need to check it on regular basis.
+To ensure it’s functioning efficiently, check it regularly.
 It must be capable of releasing air from a tank at any given time.
-You must replace it if it does not do this.
+Replace it if it does not do this.

 Mostly, air compressors have an air filter on the intake opening.
-The main function of this filter is to filter the air from dirt.
-You must check this air filter by removing the housing cover, if it is dirty, you must it with the new one for smooth functioning and avoid to air compressor tank explosion.
+The main function of this filter is to strain the air from dirt.
+Check this air filter by removing the housing cover.
+If it is dirty, replace it with the new one for smooth functioning and to avoid air compressor tank explosion.